David Goerlitz Interview: The Winston Man Talks Tobacco and Vaping

 However, it didn’t take long for Goerlitz to realize that in joining the tobacco control movement he’d jumped from the frying pan into the fire.
 To his horror he found that the mortal enemies of the tobacco industry were, in fact, closely linked with it.
 While Goerlitz toured high schools warning children of the dangers of smoking his new allies were sitting down with politicians and tobacco company executives.
 The deals they made in these meetings should have been about protecting the nation’s health – but, far too often, they were about money.

 His experiences have given Goerlitz a unique insight into how influence operates in America today, and he discusses it in the movie A Billion Lives.
 I was lucky enough to be at ABL’s European premiere in Warsaw, and I was stunned at some of the things he had to say.
 Then a few days ago I had a chance to talk to him, and it was fascinating.
-I learned a lot more about what turned him from the public face of tobacco into an advocate for e-cigarettes.
+I learned a lot more about what turned him from the public face of tobacco into an advocate for e-cigarettes and tobacco e-liquid.
 Here’s what he had to say.

 Me: So what’s your story?
 How did you come to be interested in vaping?